TimoFlesch/TimoFlow-Neuralnets/Readme.md

 # Timoflow (WIP)
-I wrote a little neural network toolbox, which is modularized and allows you to build arbitrary MLPs with relu, sigmoid, softmax or tanh nonlinearities, multiclass xentropy, binary xentropy and xentropy_logit compound loss functions.
+I wrote a little modularized neural network toolbox to build arbitrary MLPs with relu, sigmoid, softmax or tanh nonlinearities, multiclass xentropy, binary xentropy and xentropy_logit compound loss functions.
 The optimisation procedure is stochastic gradient descent (online or minibatch)
 An example on how to use the toolbox is provided in example.py

 ## timoflow/nnet.py